In this day and age with ransomware and ATPs, would you describe your company as secure and not vulnerable?

 Our marketing idea and how we implemented it

-One thing was very important to us when planning our campaign.
-We wanted to be “the good ones” and our action should help to draw more attention to today’s dangers.
-In order to be as effective as possible, it also took a portion of sweat to get rid of the thought that “I’m safe and nothing can happen to me”.
+When planning our campaign, one thing was very important to us.
+We wanted to be “the good guys” and our action was to help raise more awareness of today’s dangers.
+To be as effective as possible, it also needed a dose of fear sweat to exorcise the thought that “yes, I’m safe and nothing can happen to me.”

-Now I have three questions for you::
+Now I have three questions for you:

-- What would your employees have done?
+- How would your employees have behaved?

 Angry people, threats and police

-65% Insertion rate
+65% insertion rate